State Farm Renters Insurance Review of 2023

 - Guest medical expenses.
 Guest medical expenses are covered on a limited basis in the event you are found liable for their injuries.

 - Loss of use.
-Loss of use coverage protects you in the event that your rental should become damaged to the point where it is uninhabitable.
+Loss of use coverage protects you if your rental becomes damaged to the point where it is uninhabitable.
 It will pay for you to stay in a hotel as well as for restaurant meals and other related expenses.

 In addition to the above standard coverages, State Farm offers an array of additional coverages that may be added to your policy, usually at an additional cost.